ibm-cloud-docs/power-iaas/getting-started-with-spp.md

 You must define the following parameters to define an SPP PG:

 * A unique name - The SPP PG name must be unique in your cloud instance.
-* Policy - You can set the colocation policy of the SPP PG as same server (affinity) or different server (anti-affinity).
+* Policy - You can set the colocation policy of the SPP PG as the same server (affinity) or a different server (anti-affinity).

 The following table explains how the host selection is determined based on the different options of SPP PG policy selection: